IMG_5420.JPG

 My Experience

-Specifically, my experience includes service planning, alternatives analysis, economic development, environmental review, and the integration of engineering services.
+Specifically, my technical experience includes service planning, alternatives analysis, economic development, environmental review, and the integration of engineering services.
 I have extensive project management experience, having managed multi-million-dollar planning studies and P3 efforts, most of which are now in the implementation phase.
-Having advised a number of MassDOT Secretaries and MBTA General Managers. as well as elected officials across the country, I'm well positioned to understand the interface between technical planning and political reality.
+Having advised a number of MassDOT Secretaries and MBTA General Managers, as well as elected officials across the country, I'm well positioned to understand the interface between technical planning and political reality.
 My policy work for both MassDOT and the MBTA has progressed into investment strategy for both agencies.

 My key areas of focus include fare and pricing policy, passenger facility design, transit micro-investments, the integration of emerging technologies into existing networks, the interface between planning and engineering, business case analysis, consensus building for transit alternatives, bridging the gap between government regimes, and P3 financing strategy.